Nearly everyone experiences oily skin and spots at some point in their life – but for some people, normal teenage spots can develop into chronic acne.

 Acne varies in severity.
 Some people only get oily skin and spots on their face and find that it clears up once they are in their late teens.
 Other people develop large pustules and cysts across their face, back and chest, and are left with scarring.
 Some people don’t develop acne until adulthood – this is more common in women.

-Not all cases of acne require medical attention or prescription treatment, but if you’re concerned you should speak to a doctor or an Advanced Nurse Practitioner.
+Not all cases of acne require medical attention or prescription treatment, but if you’re concerned you should speak to a doctor or an Advanced Clinical Practitioner.

 The characteristic symptoms of acne are oily skin and spots; however the precise symptoms vary from person to person.
 The NHS describes six varieties of spot commonly experienced by people with acne: